 Put your body to work

-Losing weight, getting in shape, and packing on muscle tissue isn’t easy; it takes hard work and determination.
+Losing weight, improving your health, getting in shape, and packing on muscle tissue isn’t easy; it takes hard work and determination.
 But once you’ve racked your weights, hit the showers, and settled down for the night, it’s time to let your body take care of things for a while.
 An effective casein protein powder will help you get enough BCAA before bed to keep your body working for you long after you’ve stopped working out for the day.

 Give PROGENEX Cocoon a try, and see for yourself just how effective a good night’s sleep can be.
-For increased gains, combine PROGENEX Cocoon with PROGENEX Recovery and PROGENEX Omega+.
+For increased gains, combine PROGENEX Cocoon with PROGENEX Recovery and PROGENEX Omega.